photoprism/photoprism-docs/docs/developer-guide/ui/infinite-scrolling.md

 ### Render Performance

 When working with a huge amount of elements, render performance of these elements is critically important.
 The better the render performance, the more it actually feels like scrolling through an infinite list.
-It allowes the user to scroll faster without having to see placeholders and makes the application feel way snappier, especially on lower-end devices.
+It allows the user to scroll faster without having to see placeholders and makes the application feel way snappier, especially on lower-end devices.

 Here are some tips on how to gain performance.
 They are ordered from most to least important and only apply to things that are rendered for every element: